 RGK Center Advisory Council

-Curtis Meadows, Jr., J.D., The Meadows Foundation
+Curtis W. Meadows, Jr., J.D.

-Mr. Meadows has also held leadership positions with more than 60 charitable and community organizations, including the Board of Trustees of Austin College, the Centers for Disease Control Foundation, the Murrell Foundation, and the Dallas Bar Foundation.
+Meadows has also held leadership positions with more than 60 charitable and community organizations, including the Board of Trustees of Austin College, the Centers for Disease Control Foundation, the Murrell Foundation, and the Dallas Bar Foundation.
 He served as President and Director of the Center for Nonprofit Management, the Center for Housing Resources and as President and Board Chairman of the Conference of Southwest Foundations.
-Mr. Meadows holds B.B.A. and J.D. degrees from The University of Texas at Austin.
+Meadows holds B.B.A. and J.D. degrees from The University of Texas at Austin.

 Michael Meadows joined Westwood in 2014 as a Senior Vice President and is responsible for new business development focusing on individuals, families, foundations and non-profit organizations.
 Prior to joining Westwood, Mr. Meadows served as the President/CEO of the Dallas Zoological Society where he led the effort to successfully privatize the management of the Dallas Zoo and helped transform it into one of the nation’s top zoological parks.
 His extensive professional background in foundation and nonprofit management includes leadership positions at Southwestern Medical Foundation and The University of Texas at Dallas.
 A native Dallasite, he is a member of the Salesmanship Club of Dallas, active on a number of university and nonprofit advisory boards, and a past president of The Dallas Assembly and Leadership Dallas Alumni Association.
 Mr. Meadows earned his BA in Government from The University of Texas at Austin.